What is the meaning of set-off in accounting?

 5. Equitable set-off (also known as transaction set-off) – It is an independent provision where the set-off is given at the discretion of the court.
 Here, the amount of set-off is according to the decision of the court.

-Example
+Example 1

 Mr A purchased goods from XYZ Ltd. amounting to 40,000.
-However, XYZ Ltd. owes an amount of 10,000 to Mr A as per past unrelated transactions.
-The working of the amount owed by Mr A (the debtor) to XYZ Ltd. (the creditor) as per their agreement is as follows:
+However, XYZ owes an amount of 10,000 to Mr A as per past unrelated transactions.
+The working of the amount owed by Mr A (the debtor) to XYZ (the creditor) as per their agreement is as follows:

 Solution:

-Mr A originally owes a sum of 40,000 to XYZ Ltd. Also, XYZ Ltd. owes a sum of 10,000 to Mr A on the basis of prior transactions.
-So, Mr A is allowed to set off by paying only a sum of 30,000 (40,000 – 10,000) to XYZ Ltd. as a settlement of the claim.
+Mr A originally owes a sum of 40,000 to XYZ Ltd. Also, XYZ owes a sum of 10,000 to Mr A on the basis of prior transactions.
+So, Mr A is allowed to set off by paying only a sum of 30,000 (40,000 – 10,000) to XYZ as a settlement of the claim.

 Here, XYZ Ltd. A/c is debited with 10,000, which represents the amount set off.
-The ledger account of XYZ Ltd. in the books of Mr A is provided below.
+The ledger account of XYZ in the books of Mr A is provided below.

-set-off in accounting shown with the help of a ledger account
+set-off in accounting ledger

 The main benefit of using set-off in accounting is that it ensures payment security and hassle-free settlement of disputes at both ends.